RadekVyM/SimpleToolkit/README.md

 [![NuGet](https://img.shields.io/nuget/v/SimpleToolkit.Core.svg?label=NuGet)](https://www.nuget.org/packages/SimpleToolkit.Core/)

-*SimpleToolkit.Core* package is a set of simple .NET MAUI controls and helpers.
+The *SimpleToolkit.Core* package is a set of simple .NET MAUI controls and helpers.

 ### Getting Started

-In order to use *SimpleToolkit.Core* you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:
+In order to use *SimpleToolkit.Core*, you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleToolkit();